RemiHl/RemiHl/README.md

 ###

-<h2 align="center">My name is Remi, i'm 30 years old I am passionate about new technologies and the web.
+<h2 align="center">My name is Remi, i'm 30 years old and I am passionate about new technologies and the web.
 I am currently training as a web developer and I plan to make it my career.
 I like to know how things work so I don't hesitate to be curious to find answers to my questions.</h2>

 ###